hojjatjokar/YDKJS-Review/this-and-object-prototypes/chapter3/Questions.md

     // }
     ```

-50. ### What property descriptor includes?
+50. ### What does property descriptor include?

     It includes 3 other characteristics: writable, enumerable, and configurable.

-51. ### What is property descriptor characteristics default values ?
+51. ### What are property descriptor characteristics default values ?

 ```javascript
 {